Chief Executive - Alan Boyd

 Katy joined Healthwatch in May 2023.
 She has a BSc in Psychology and has worked in the non-profit sector in areas related to health, work, and food poverty.

-She also works for Astriid, a small charity that helps people with long term health conditions access meaningful work.
-She works in both their consultancy service, carrying out research, and with candidates, supporting them to find work.
+Katy worked for Astriid, a small charity that helps people with long term health conditions access meaningful work.
+She has worked in both their consultancy service, carrying out research, and with candidates, supporting them to find work.

 Her particular interest is health and social care for people with long term conditions.